Skip to main content

 A wellness program’s voluntary nature is determined by its design and the manner in which it is offered.
 The ADA requires that employees are given a genuine choice to participate or not.
 A program that is technically optional but imposes a severe financial penalty for non participation may fail this test.

-Furthermore, all collected must be kept confidential and maintained in separate medical files, apart from your main personnel file.
+Furthermore, all medical information collected must be kept confidential and maintained in separate medical files, apart from your main personnel file.
 This separation is a physical and digital manifestation of the principle that your health status is distinct from your job performance.

 Reasonable accommodations are another key aspect of the ADA’s application to wellness programs.
 An individual with a disability must be provided with an equal opportunity to participate and earn any associated rewards.